 This statement is not surprising.
 The former president wanted to drop weight and reverse damage done to his heart.
 In such an overzealous state, he went too far in dismissing unsaturated fats that play a crucial role in the body's digestion system.
 However, it seems Clinton has seen the error of his ways.
 In a recent AARP article, the reporter described the president as enjoying a vegan feast that included vegetables tossed in extra-virgin olive oil.

 Good Fat Versus Bad Fat

 In the landscape of fats, it can be challenging to distinguish the good from the bad.
 In general, saturated fats, most of which come from meat and dairy products, raise the amount of LDL (low-density lipoprotein) cholesterol in your blood.
 According to the American Heart Association, the sustained consumption of saturated fats makes it more likely you'll suffer from a stroke or heart disease.
+Blood type and disease risk should also be considered.
 By choosing to be vegan, you're automatically reducing your saturated fat intake.

 It's worth noting that some plant-based foods, such as coconuts, palm oil and cocoa butter, do contain saturated fat.
 Because there are so many tasty and healthy foods rich in unsaturated fat, it's best to avoid eating these few plants that are high in saturated fat.
 However, if you're impressed with the potential benefits of coconut oil, make sure it comprises 30 percent or less of the fat you eat.
 That's the widely accepted dietary limit for saturated fat, regardless of the source.